Tyne Daly: 2006–present: Return to Broadway

 She appeared on Broadway in the David Lindsay-Abaire play Rabbit Hole (2006) portraying the mother of the play's protagonist, played by Cynthia Nixon.
 For her performance she was nominated for the Tony Award for Best Featured Actress in a Play.
 In January 2008, she played the role of Mother in the world premiere production of Edward Albee's Me, Myself & I at the McCarter Theatre, Princeton, New Jersey.
 In 2009, she appeared in the original cast of Love, Loss, and What I Wore.
 Daly performed a cabaret act, Second Time Around, in January 2010 at Feinstein's at Loews Regency, New York City.
 She had previously performed at Feinstein's in May 2009.

-During this time, she took several roles in television, including portraying Mabel Dodge Luhan in the Lifetime movie Georgia O'Keefe acting alongside Jeremy Irons and Joan Allen.
+During this time, she took several roles in television, including portraying Mabel Dodge Luhan in the Lifetime movie Georgia O'Keeffe acting alongside Jeremy Irons and Joan Allen.
 She also guest-starred as Carolyn Shepherd in a 2009 episode of the ABC medical drama series Grey's Anatomy and Tina in the 2010 episode of the USA Network series Burn Notice.
 She starred as Maria Callas in the Terrence McNally play Master Class at the Manhattan Theater Club on Broadway, from June 14, 2011 (previews) to September 4, 2011.
 For her performance she was nominated for the Outer Critics Circle Awards for Best Actress in a Play.
 Daly reprised her role as Maria Callas in the West End production of Master Class, which opened at the Vaudeville Theatre on February 7, 2012 (after previews from January 21) in a limited engagement to April 28, 2012.
 In 2014 she had a guest-starring role as imperious teacher Mrs. Plank in the ABC sitcom Modern Family in the 2014 episode "Won't You Be Our Neighbor."
 She originated the role of Judy Steinberg in It Shoulda Been You, at the George Street Playhouse, New Brunswick, New Jersey, which ran from October 4 to November 6, 2011.
 The musical ran on Broadway in 2015.

 She took supporting roles in the independent film Hello, My Name Is Doris starring Sally Field and the romantic comedy film Basmati Blues (2017) with Brie Larson, and played Anne Marie Hoag in the Marvel Cinematic Universe film Spider-Man: Homecoming (2017).
 She had a minor role in the Coen Brothers anthology Western film The Ballad of Buster Scruggs (2018).
 That same year, she had a leading role in the Patrick Wang films A Bread Factory Part 1 & 2 (2018).
 In the fall of that year, Daly joined the cast of the revival of the Murphy Brown series, playing the character of Phyllis, who runs the bar that Murphy and her coworkers often patronize.
 She also guest-starred in Grey's Anatomy in 2019, Madam Secretary in 2019, and Mom in 2021.
 In 2024 Daly was set to return to Broadway in a revival of John Patrick Shanley's play Doubt opposite Liev Schreiber; however, she withdrew from the production after being hospitalized.